 There are other services that can be considered alternative medicine, since it’s such a broad category.
 Medicare will cover medically necessary chiropractic services from a qualified practitioner, various pain management therapies, some dietary or nutritional therapies, and some behavioral therapy or mental health treatment.
 Many Medicare Advantage plans can even help cover gym memberships.

 ● ● ●

-When many people hear the phrase “alternative medicine,” they picture snake oil practitioners of quack science who promise to solve your medical woes with practices that have little evidence to support them.
+When many people hear the phrase “alternative medicine,” they picture snake oil salesmen and practitioners of quack science who promise to solve your medical woes with practices that have little evidence to support them.
 What they don’t picture are practices aimed at treating your entire body, incorporating aspects of healthy dieting, exercise, and mental health, along with the more fringe practices.
 While these out-of-the-ordinary medical alternatives aren’t usually covered by Medicare, you do have ways to try to receive financial help if you need it.
 And, keep in mind that well-established alternative treatments may surprisingly be covered!
 Check with your specific plan or coverage to be sure!